Young Feminist Activism

 Organizing creatively, facing an increasing threat

 Young feminist activists play a critical role in women’s rights organizations and movements worldwide by bringing up new issues that feminists face today.
 Their strength, creativity and adaptability are vital to the sustainability of feminist organizing.

 At the same time, they face specific impediments to their activism such as limited access to funding and support, lack of capacity-building opportunities, and a significant increase of attacks on young women human rights defenders.
 This creates a lack of visibility that makes more difficult their inclusion and effective participation within women’s rights movements.

 A multigenerational approach

-AWID’s young feminist activism program was created to make sure the voices of young women are heard and reflected in feminist activism and discourse.
-We want to ensure that young feminists have better access to funding, capacity-building opportunities and international processes and that they play a role in decision-making affecting their rights.
+AWID’s young feminist activism program was created to make sure the voices of young women are heard and reflected in feminist discourse.
+We want to ensure that young feminists have better access to funding, capacity-building opportunities and international processes.
 In addition to supporting young feminists directly, we are also working with women’s rights activists of all ages on practical models and strategies for effective multigenerational organizing.

 Fostering community and sharing information through the Young Feminist Wire.
 Recognizing the importance of online media for the work of young feminists, our team launched the Young Feminist Wire in May 2010 to share information, build capacity through online webinars and e-discussions, and encourage community building.

-Research and knowledge building on young feminist activism, elevating the visibility and impact of young feminist activism within and across women’s rights movements and other key actors such as donors.
+Researching and building knowledge on young feminist activism, to increase the visibility and impact of young feminist activism within and across women’s rights movements and other key actors such as donors.